 Avoid The Rapid Charging Mechanism

-If your batteries are soon-to-be die out, using a rapid-charging is a high-quality convenience.
+If your batteries are soon to die out, using charging is a high-quality convenience.
 However, it puts a lot of current into the batteries in a short time which lines your EV battery and wanes them faster.

 Keep The Battery State Optimal During Charging